 - Be the first immunotherapy company to commercialize a therapeutic HPV-associated oncology drug.
-Because we believe ADXS-HPV is the most clinically advanced cervical cancer immunotherapy, we aim to fortify our leadership position and be the first to commercialize our Lm-LLO immunotherapy for this unmet medical need. - Develop and commercialize ADXS-HPV in multiple HPV-associated cancers.
+Because we believe ADXS-HPV is the most clinically advanced anti-cervical cancer immunotherapy, we aim to fortify our leadership position and be the first to commercialize our Lm-LLO immunotherapy for this unmet medical need. - Develop and commercialize ADXS-HPV in multiple HPV-associated cancers.
 We plan to advance ADXS-HPV through registrational Phase 3 trials and regulatory approval in the United States and relevant markets for the treatment of cervical cancer.
 If successful, we plan to submit a Biologics License Application, or BLA, to the FDA as the basis for marketing approval in the United States of ADXS-HPV for the treatment of cervical cancer.
 HPV, the target for ADXS-HPV, is expressed on a wide variety of cancers including cervical, head and neck, anal, vulva, vaginal, and penile.
-Accordingly, we believe that ADXS-HPV should be active in these HPV-associated cancers and these indications could represent significant market opportunities for ADXS-HPV. - Obtain Orphan Drug Designation with the FDA and the European Medicines Agency, or EMEA, for ADXS-HPV for use in the treatment of invasive cervical cancer, head and neck cancer and anal cancer.
-In June 2013, we filed three applications for Orphan Drug Designation with the FDA for ADXS-HPV for the treatment of anal cancer (granted August 2013), invasive cervical cancer (denied in October 2013 as the target population estimate exceeded the statutory maximum allowed; appealed October 2013), and head and neck cancer (pending).
+Accordingly, we believe that ADXS-HPV should be active in these HPV-associated cancers and these indications could represent significant market opportunities for ADXS-HPV. - File three applications requesting Orphan Drug Designation with the FDA and the European Medicines Agency, or EMEA, for ADXS-HPV for use in the treatment of cervical cancer, head and neck cancer and anal cancer.
 Orphan status is granted by the FDA to promote the development of products that demonstrate promise for the treatment of rare diseases affecting fewer than 200,000 individuals in the United States annually, or more than 200,000 individuals in the United States and for which there is no reasonable expectation that the cost of developing and making a drug or biological product available in the United States for this type of disease or condition will be recovered from sales of the product.
-Orphan drug designation would entitle our company to a seven-year period of marketing exclusivity in the United States if our request is approved by the FDA, and would enable us to apply for research funding, tax credits for certain research expenses, and a waiver from the FDA's application user fee.
+Orphan drug designation would entitle our company to a seven-year period of marketing exclusivity in the United States for ADXS-HPV if it is approved by the FDA for the treatment of cervical, head and neck and or anal cancer, and would enable us to apply for research funding, tax credits for certain research expenses, and a waiver from the FDA's application user fee.
 Orphan drug status in the European Union has similar but not identical benefits in that jurisdiction.